nasa/fprime/docs/HowTo/develop-subtopologies.md

 ...
 ```

 Head over to `MainDeplomentTopologyDefs.hpp`.
-We want to not only include our subtopology's definitions header, but also modify `PingEntires` to use `GlobalDefs::PingEntires`.
+We want to not only include our subtopology's definitions header, but also modify `PingEntires` to use `GlobalDefs::PingEntries`.
 At the end of `namespace MainDeployment`, include:

 ```cpp
 namespace PingEntries = GlobalDefs::PingEntries;
 ```

-Then modify the current `PingEntires` namespace call to be surrounded by GlobalDefs:
+Then modify the current `PingEntries` namespace call to be surrounded by GlobalDefs:

 ```cpp
 namespace GlobalDefs {